 Representative from Saskatchewan

-I am currently an active supporter and past president of the Regina Antique Auto Association and have served on the executive for eighteen years as well as being registration chairman for our swap meet for fifteen.
-I am one of two representatives from our club to, and secretary of the Saskatchewan Association of Automobile Clubs.
+I am an active supporter and past president of the Regina Antique Auto Association and have served on the executive for eighteen years as well as being registration chairman for our swap meet for twenty-six years.
+I am one of two NAACC representatives from our club and secretary for the Saskatchewan Association of Automobile Clubs.”